marbl/canu/documentation/source/faq.rst

         corOutCoverage=1000

     Or any large value greater than your total input coverage which will correct and assemble all input data, at the expense of runtime.
+This option is also recommended for metagenomic datasets where all data is useful for assembly.

 **Q**:
     Why do I get only 30X of corrected data?